 How to avoid it: Using more cards means you have to look in different places when you’re tracking your expenses.
-You can track it manually in spending journal or spreadsheet or use a personal finance software like Mint or Quicken to help track your spending.
+You can track them manually in a spending journal or spreadsheet, or use a personal finance software like Mint or Quicken to help track your spending.

 Credit Cards Come With a Risk of Credit Card Fraud